The Red Hat logo

 Logo C should only be used for large-scale signage.
 The combination of small text and a stacked layout is ideal for making the most of larger square spaces, like signage.

-The clear space should be at least twice the height of the letter "e" all the way around the logo.
+Minimum required clear space is double the height of the letter "e" all the way around the logo.
+More is better.

 The hat

-The hat can be used independently in some situations, but only when the context of the Red Hat brand is clear.
+The hat in our logo is an important symbol of our shared culture and commitments.
+How we portray the hat affects how people perceive Red Hat as an organization.
+It can be used independently in some situations, but only when the context of the Red Hat brand is clear.

 Background variations

 When the logo has color behind it, the first priority is visibility.
 Switch the color of the wordmark accordingly.
 Black type is best for light backgrounds, while white type is best for dark backgrounds.
-You can learn more about color contrast in Visual Accessibility at Red Hat.
+You can learn more about color contrast and accessibility on the color page.

 Sometimes printing costs or visual constraints mean that we need to use the logo in one color.
 When you can, choose the red version so that the hat is red.
 Use the white version on a red background.